mzanwar/mzanwar.github.io/_posts/2017-09-05-comparator-confusion.markdown

 Comparator<Integer> sort = (a,b) -> a - b;
 ```

-How many times have we seen something the comparator compare method defined as the subtraction of two arbitrary entities? **This is bad code**!
+How many times have we seen the comparator function  defined as the subtraction of two arbitrary entities? **This is bad code**!
 It is non-intuitive and absurd.
-Unless I'm missing some really big insight here, I firmly believe I’m not the only one this has confused.
+Unless I'm missing some really big insight here, I firmly believe this is a really confusing way to write a sort abstraction.

+There is nothing explicit about what any of the variables mean. `a` and `b` are nebulous terms and the `-` subtraction symbol adds to the confusion.

-After searching the searched the web for an explanation and could not find anything that satisfied my curiosity.
-I found pages and pages of example of how to use it - but nothing describing the mechanism behind it.
+Spending several minutes (hours?) searching the web for an explanation, I found nothing that satisfied my curiosity.
+I found pages of examples - but nothing describing the mechanism behind it.
 Someone even posted an enticing [question][1]; and sadly was given a less than ideal answer.
+This is all too common and extremely frustrating when trying to understand how something works.

+To alleviate the pain, I decided to write down how this magic works.

 Let me explain - here is a simple comparator implemented as a lambda function: